vfishv/Boost-for-Android/README.md

 * *gcc* (required to configure boost, regardless of whether ndk's gcc or clang is used to build it.
 So install gcc with your os package manager or ensure the ndk version is on your path)

-* You may need to have *libncurses.so.5* available on you development machine.
+* You may need to have *libncurses.so.5* and a base python package (including *pyconfig.h*) available on you development machine.
 Install via your os package manager (eg Yast) if necessary.

 * Create a symbolic link *llvm-3.5* to *llvm* in the *toolchains* subdir of the ndk *(This is only necessary if you want to be able to build with clang)*